FumaxIN/Hackathon-Organiser/README.md

 `dj-rest-auth/signup` to create account.
 `dj-rest-auth/login` to login.
-(Hackathons can only be created by Admin Users)
+(Hackathons can only be created by Staff Users)

 `api/hackathons` to get the list of upcoming hackathons.
 Expired or started hackathons won't be listed.